The Old st Th me Park

 That’s enough of that for now… We left the waterpark and Damian decided he’d take a quick nap.
 I don’t know how, what with all the excitement surrounding him.
 In truth, there are only a few rides worth riding for guys in their 30’s like me.
 But we walked through the “Kiddie area” that was still a couple years off for Damian.
 How shall I put this – it was pretty lame.
 The rides were sort of beat up and rather old looking.

 And the strangest part of all was how the theme of the whole park (but mainly the kiddie area) was “Garfield.”
 Is Garfield the least bit relevant anymore?
 Anywhere?
-Maybe there’s some Garfield Cargo Cult somewhere in Africa, I don’t know, but he’s certainly not on the tips of the tongues of seven-year-old Connecticut kids.
+Maybe there’s some Garfield Cargo Cult somewhere in Africa, I don’t know, but he’s certainly not on the tips of the tongues of five-year-old Connecticut kids.
 And, sadly, perhaps this sign will explain the title of this page a bit better:

 Let’s regroup with some more history: